• Skip to main content

 Covent Garden Shopping District in Lo

 Covent Garden, London.
-Photo by Angel Castellanos
+Photo courtesy of Angel Castellanos

-People from all over the world visit London to shop its fine iconic department stores.
-Visiting stores like Liberty, Fortnum & Masons, and Harrods is an experience all to themselves.
-Travelers can choose to stroll down Regent Street, Jermyn Street, Oxford Street, and Bond Street to look in on the beautifully curated displays and unless you are tempted to make a purchase it is a free thing to do.
+Travelers can choose to stroll down Regent Street, Jermyn Street, Oxford Street, and Bond Street to look admire the beautifully curated displays and, unless you’re tempted to make a purchase, it’s another free thing to do.

-Location: Covent Garden, Regent Street, Jermyn Street
+Location: Covent Garden | Regent Street | Jermyn Street

 5. Walking London’s Royal Parks